binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Negligence:</b> different in that negligence does not require awareness.
 When a person inadvertently creates a substantial and unjustifiable risk of which he ought to be aware; and his failure to perceive [the risk] is a gross deviation from the care that would be exercised by a reasonable person in his situation (p.
 171).</p>
 <p style="margin-left:7%; margin-right:10%;"><b>Offense Silent as to Culpability:</b> unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
 172).</p>

 **MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
 The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
 Under **NYPL**, knowledge requires awareness.
-If the NY legislature wanted to make someone guilty of this crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
+If the NY legislature wanted to make someone guilty of a crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
 They could use “recklessly."

 ## New York Penal Law Mens Rea

 **NYPL Section 15.05: Culpability; definitions of culpable mental states** The following definitions are applicable to this chapter:

-<p style="margin-left:7%; margin-right:10%;">(1) <b>Intentionally</b></p>
+<p style="margin-left:3%; margin-right:10%;">(1) <b>Intentionally</b></p>
-<p style="margin-left:10%; margin-right:10%;">A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.</p>
+<p style="margin-left:5%; margin-right:10%;">A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.</p>
-<p style="margin-left:7%; margin-right:10%;">(2) <b>Knowingly</b></p>
+<p style="margin-left:3%; margin-right:10%;">(2) <b>Knowingly</b></p>
-<p style="margin-left:10%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
+<p style="margin-left:5%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
-<p style="margin-left:7%; margin-right:10%;">(3) <b>Recklessly</b></p>
+<p style="margin-left:3%; margin-right:10%;">(3) <b>Recklessly</b></p>
-<p style="margin-left:10%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+<p style="margin-left:5%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that disregard thereof constitutes a gross deviation from the standard of conduct that a reasonable person would observe in the situation.
 A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto.</p>
-<p style="margin-left:7%; margin-right:10%;">(4) <b>Criminal Negligence</b></p>
+<p style="margin-left:3%; margin-right:10%;">(4) <b>Criminal Negligence</b></p>
-<p style="margin-left:10%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+<p style="margin-left:5%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.</p>

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
 Nations (1984)</b>(adult dance club owner unaware of age of sixteen-year-old dancer)</p>